QwenLM/Qwen2.5/docs/source/getting_started/concepts.md

 Qwen is capable of natural language understanding, text generation, vision understanding, audio understanding, tool use, role play, playing as AI agent, etc.
 Both language models and multimodal models are pre-trained on large-scale multilingual and multimodal data and post-trained on quality data for aligning to human preferences.

-There is the proprietary version hosted exclusively at [Alibaba Cloud \[zh\]](https://help.aliyun.com/zh/model-studio/developer-reference/tongyi-qianwen-llm/) and the open-weight version.
+There is the proprietary version and the open-weight version.

+The proprietary versions include
+- Qwen: the language models
+    - Qwen Max
+    - Qwen Plus
+    - Qwen Turbo
+- Qwen-VL: the vision-language models
+    - Qwen-VL Max
+    - Qwen-VL Plus
+    - Qwen-VL OCR
+- Qwen-Audio: the audio-language models
+    - Qwen-Audio Turbo
+    - Qwen-Audio ASR

+You can learn more about them at Alibaba Cloud Model Studio ([China Site](https://help.aliyun.com/zh/model-studio/getting-started/models#9f8890ce29g5u) \[zh\], [International Site](https://www.alibabacloud.com/en/product/modelstudio)).

 The spectrum for the open-weight models spans over
 - Qwen: the language models